Moving to Merida, Mexico

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Merida is made up of the Centro area (downtown) and then many different neighborhoods which are called colonies and Fracc's.
 We were told by a realtor that many expats move to the North Merida area, which is nice and very safe with many stores and restaurants.
 He said anything above Calle 59 is good.
 We ended up finding a place in a small neighborhood called San Pedro Uxmal.
 I don't think there are many expats there, but the home had everything we wanted and the price was good.
-We are very happy there," said one expat in Merida.
+We are very happy there," remarked one expat in Merida, Mexico.

 What is a typical expat home or apartment like in Merida?